flagbyte-art/flagbyte/README.md

 # FlagByte — Pixel Flags as Net Art

 One pixel per day for 365 days.
 The Palestinian flag in slow construction.
+You cn check all the progress of this project on: https://www.instagram.com/flagbyte_palestine/

 ## Concept